 The Undeniable Rise of Challenger Banks in the United Kingdom: What Should the Big Four Do?

-How to evaluate, plan and execute a competitive counter-strategy against swift new entrants.
+How to evaluate, plan and execute a competitive counter-strategy against swift new entrants, the challenger banks.

 To say that the UK banking industry has weathered significant turmoil since the 2008-2009 financial crisis would be a gross understatement.
 After ten years marked by government bailouts, a string of annual losses, and customer defections, the big four UK banks – Barclays, HSBC, Lloyds Banking Group and Royal Bank of Scotland (RBS) – are just now starting to re-gain their footing.
 All four banks last year reported increases in operating profits, with RBS realizing its first full year attributable profit in ten years.
 Most of the big four – with the notable exception of RBS – have returned to private ownership or are close to doing so, having emerged from under the government bailouts provided in the wake of the financial crisis.
 Capital ratios are stronger, and customer defections seem to be stabilizing.